 In the past few years, in addition to awarding grants, the Foundation began to invest in “initiatives” in the areas of education, economic development, placemaking and healthy families, essentially the building blocks of a stronger, more resilient community.

-Initiatives have included Riverfront development, the Pottawattamie Promise scholarship program, neighborhood revitalization in Council Bluffs, children’s mental health, an inter-connected trail system throughout Pottawattamie County and improvements to West Broadway.
+Initiatives have included Riverfront development, the Pottawattamie Promise scholarship program, children’s mental health, Pottawattamie Arts, Culture & Entertainment, and improvements to West Broadway.